sdgroeve/langgraph_advanced_RAG/README.md

 ### Web Interface
 To use the web interface, follow these steps:

-1. Start the Flask application:
+1. Start Ollama server:
     ```bash
+    ollama serve
+    ```

+2. Start the Flask application:
+    ```bash
     python app.py
     ```
     This will launch the web server at http://127.0.0.1:5000

-2. Open your web browser and navigate to http://127.0.0.1:5000
+3. Open your web browser and navigate to http://127.0.0.1:5000

-3. Use the web interface to input your questions and receive responses about researcher profiles
+4. Use the web interface to input your questions and receive responses about researcher profiles

 ### Command Line Interface
 The application can also be run from the command line.
 Follow these steps: